-"An eye for an eye only ends up making the whole world blind"* is a good epigraph of Kunsthall 3,14´s series of upcoming exhibitions.
-The many project reflects and raise questions through artworks and artistic actions directed at personal and historical events.
-The artists look back into the past at the same time contemplates contemporary times and intervene directly in many ways the current exchange of words.
+"An eye for an eye only ends up making the whole world blind" * is a good epigraph for Kunsthall 3,14 ́s upcoming series of exhibitions.
+The multi-faceted project reflects and raises questions through artworks and artistic actions directed at personal and historical events.
+The artists look back into the past whilst also contemplating contemporary times, in various ways intervening directly in current discourses.

-How can we read events and history as a balance of rights and wrongs, or events and history that instill pride and shame.
+How can we read events and history as a balance of rights and wrongs, or events and history as instilling pride and shame.
 How can we live and forgive injustice?
 Is forgiveness an act that negates justice?
-May forgiveness without justice as forgetfulness cover-up and promote further offenses and abuses?
-How can we move beyond forgiveness to the ultimate act of embrace final reconciliation?
-Is the willingness to reconcile, public apologies, renewed educational efforts needed to contribute to further reconciliation?
+Might forgiveness without : justice, as forgetfulness, cover-up and promote further offenses and abuses?
+How can we move beyond forgiveness to an ultimate act of embracing final reconciliation?
+Is a willingness to publicly apologies, and renew educational efforts needed to contribute to further reconciliation?
 Is memory a redeeming keeper of moral equilibrium?

-Acceptance and tolerance and forgiveness are life-altering lessons and processes that the 12 artists within the exhibition Living Forgiving Remembering shed light on.
+Acceptance, tolerance, and forgiveness are life-altering lessons and processes the 12 artists within the exhibition Living Forgiving Remembering shed light on.

 The exhibition is accompanied by 3,14 Live program and performance by Grace Ndiritu.

 Further details will be posted at a later date. [www.kunsthall314.art/314live]

 The exhibition is in collaboration with Museum Arnhem in The Netherlands.

 Living Forgiving Remembering has been made possible by the support of Mondriaan Fonds and Fonds21.

 * Mahatma Gandhi.
 This famous quote refers to an Old Testament reference regarding the legal penalties for violence.